echorashmi/algs200x/Week-3/Fractional-Knapsack/problem.md

 [C]: Testing & Debugging:
 DONE 1.
 Small Data Set
-2. Large Data Set (Check how long it takes to process a large data set)
-3. Use generate() to generate random numbers as inputs
-4. Check boundary values to ensure program processes correctly with short numbers (Below 1) and long sequences (Above 1000)
+NOT DOING 2.
+Large Data Set (Check how long it takes to process a large data set) DONE 3.
+Use generate() to generate random numbers as inputs NOT DOING 4.
+Check boundary values to ensure program processes correctly with short numbers (Below 1) and long sequences (Above 1000)
-5. Check output when input is 0.
+NOT DOING 5.
+Check output when input is 0.
-6. Check output when input is 1000.
+NOT DOING 6.
+Check output when input is 1000.
-7. Check empty values
+NOT DOING 7.
+Check empty values

 [D]: Stress Testing:
-1. Implement another algorithm to check the 2 programs producing the same result
-2. Generate Random Test Cases:
+NOT DOING 1.
+Implement another algorithm to check the 2 programs producing the same result NOT DOING 2.
+Generate Random Test Cases:
-3. Generate Biased Test Cases:
+NOT DOING 3.
+Generate Biased Test Cases:
     a.
 With only small numbers
     b.
 With only large numbers
     c.
 With String Inputs
     d.
 With both composite and Prime integers

 [E]: Submit to Grader
+DONE 1.
+Figure out the flags situation - When I compile using the provided flags, I get funky outputs, but when I compile using my "make" I get the expected output.
+What do these flags really do?
+    g++ -pipe -O2 -std=c++14 index.cpp -o index -lm
-1. Prepare the file for submission - Take inputs in expected format, and outputs in expected format.
+DONE 1.
+Prepare the file for submission - Take inputs in expected format, and outputs in expected format.